Wolfgang Herrmann (librarian): Biographical details

 Herrmann was born in Alsleben.
 While still in school, he joined the Deutschvölkischer Jugendbund.
-He studied modern history at the University of Munich, receiving his doctorate in 1928.
+He studied modern history at the Ludwig-Maximilians-Universität München, receiving his doctorate in 1928.
 In 1929, he worked at the Volksbibliothek in Breslau and became involved in library policy in line with a Nazi outlook.

 In 1931, he went to work at the Stettin municipal library, lasting only months in the position before he was let go in October.
 Also in 1931, he applied for admission into the Nazi Party, where he was aligned with the party's left wing under brothers Gregor and Otto Strasser.
 In 1933, at the age of 29, he headed the Zentralstelle für das deutsche Bibliothekswesen in Berlin.
 In April 1934, he became the library director in Königsberg, Prussia.
 In 1936, he became the political leader.

 Herrmann served in the Wehrmacht during the entirety of World War II.
 He died under unclear circumstances, but was likely killed near Brno in April 1945.